Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System: Example Scenarios

 \subsubsection{Topic Discussion Normal Case}

 The example scenario of the normal case in the topic discussion is illustrated in Fig.~\ref{fig:topic_example}.
-Scientists will provide topic discussion responses, which ensure a coherent discussion of the research topic.
+Scientists contribute responses based on the discussion history and their individual knowledge, leading to distinct agent behaviors that reflect their diverse expertise profiles.

 \definecolor{lightblue}{RGB}{173,216,230}